 Okay.
 But more telling, to me, was a quote near the beginning of the book:

 Per gli italiani che arrivano negli Stati Uniti, la soddisfazione non e’ vedere un film sei mesi prima che arrivi in Italia, scegliere fra cinquanta marche di corn-flakes e leggere due chili di giornale la domenica mattina.
 Cio’ che ci rende felici e’ combattere con la burocrazia americana.
 It motivo?
 Allenati a trattare con quella italiana, ci sentiamo come un torero che deve affrontare una mucca.
 Una faccenda deliziosamente rilassante.

 My rough translation, since I don’t have the English version:

-For Italians who arrive in the United States, the greatest satisfaction doesn’t come from seeing a film six months before it arrives in Italy, choosing among fifty types of Corn-Flakes, and reading a two-kilo newspaper on Sunday mornings.
+For Italians who arrive in the United States, the greatest satisfaction doesn’t come from seeing a film six months before it arrives in Italy, choosing from among fifty types of Corn-Flakes, and reading a two-kilos worth of newspapers on Sunday mornings.
 What makes us happy is combatting American bureaucracy.
 Why?
 Because, being used to the Italian kind, we feel like a bullfighter facing a milk cow.
 It’s a deliciously relaxing undertaking.

 I hear you, Beppe.
-Maybe one day I’ll be able to take Torino by the horns.
+Maybe one day I’ll be able to take Torino (which means little bull) by the horns.
 But for now, if wanting to fathom the basics of life in Italy makes me an American control freak, so be it.
 I’ll give you all the movies, Corn-Flakes, and newspapers you want in exchange–and the thermostat, too.